Universal Quantum Hamiltonians

-In the absence of error-correction, errors \emph{will} accumulate over time.
-It is also true that the same will happen in the original physical system, so this may not matter.
-But only if noise and errors in the simulation mimic the noise and errors experienced by the real physical system we are trying to simulate.
+In the absence of error-correction, errors \emph{will} accumulate over time, as \cref{short:eq:time-evolution} shows.
+It is also true that the same will happen in the original physical system, so this may not matter for simulating physical properties.
+But only if noise and errors in the simulation closely mimic the noise and errors experienced by the real physical system we are trying to simulate.

-Fully justifying this would require modelling the noise and error processes in the physical system, and showing that the natural noise and error processes occurring in the particular simulator being used do indeed faithfully reproduce the same effects.
-Even then, the validity of this argument rests on the validity of the noise model.
-Ultimately, determining whether or not a simulation is accurate always comes down to testing its predictions in the laboratory.
-But with our precise definition of Hamiltonian simulation in hand, we can take a significant step towards justifying generally why lack of error correction may not be an issue.
-Most natural noise models are local: physical errors tend to act on neighbouring particles, not across the entire system.
-The definition of Hamiltonian simulation arrived at in the previous section immediately implies that local errors in the original system correspond to local errors in the simulator.